carblu/rolemining/README.md

 The computed decompositions can be found in the folder <b>decompositions</b>.
 </p>

+The complete set of experiments is available in the pdf file <b>Additional Material.pdf</b>.

 <pre>
 [1] A. Ene, W.G.
 Horne, N. Milosavljevic, P. Rao, R. Schreiber, and R.E.
 Tarjan
     <em>Fast exact and heuristic methods for role minimization problems</em>